 And that’s why the wholesale guys are going down, because nobody on the secondary market wants to buy loans unless they’re government-backed, forcing many of these companies to shut down.

 Countrywide is also considered a thrift, so it can borrow from the Federal Reserve and Federal Home Loan Bank, giving it a huge advantage over wholesale lenders.

 That’s why Countrywide will likely survive while others shut their doors, though as I mentioned before, look for the company to shut its correspondent lending division and the wholesale unit.

-In closing, yes, Countrywide is in trouble, and yes they needed to borrow money to fund loans, and that’s why the CEO sold so many shares, but to say they may go bankrupt is stretching it.
+In closing, yes, Countrywide is in trouble, and yes, they needed to borrow money to fund loans, and that’s why the CEO sold so many shares, but to say they may go bankrupt is stretching it at the moment.

 See my previous post on the Countrywide bankruptcy fears.